 When an incident occurs, a report is generated.
 Students, Community Assistants (CAs), Residence Life staff, Campus Safety, other college staff, or anyone in the Alverno Community may submit an incident report.
 The Director of Campus Safety will review all incident reports for reporting under the Clery Act and will assist the Assistant Dean of Students and/or Director of Residence Life in referring the matter to the appropriate administrator, who is then considered the Conduct Coordinator.
 Generally, the following coordinator structure is followed:

-• For Resident Students – The Residence Hall Director or Assistant Director
+For Resident Students – The Residence Hall Coordinator or Assistant Director

-• For Resident Students who have demonstrated repeat behavior concerns - The Director of Residence Life or the Assistant Dean of Students
+For Resident Students who have demonstrated repeat behavior concerns - The Assistant Dean of Students

-• For Registered Student Groups – The Director of Student Engagement and Leadership
+For Registered Student Groups – The Student Engagement and Leadership Coordinator

 *The Dean of Students may also serve as the Conduct Coordinator in instances where there may be a perceived conflict of interest.